bdis-q/QSimLab/README.md

-# The Programming Assignment of Quantum Computing
+# The Programming Assignments of Quantum Computing

 # Assignment 1: Operation Matrix Simulations